george-apps/Django-CRM/README.md

 # Django CRM Example Project

-## A example CRM web app written in python using the django framework.
+## An example CRM web app written in python using the django framework.

-This is an example project that was build to learn and get a better understanding of the django framework.The functionalities of the project are:
+This is an example project that was build to learn and get a better understanding of the django framework.
+The functionalities of the project are:

 * Register a user.
 * Login a user.